Kenny Hill (quarterback): Nickname

 Following Hill's huge performance against South Carolina, his predecessor, Johnny Manziel, who went by the nickname "Johnny Football" in college, called Hill "Kenny Football," along with a number of fans.
 Hill, however, said that the name belonged to Manziel, and instead asked to be called "Kenny Trill," with "trill" being a combination of true and real.
 On September 11, 2014, Hill's family filed for the trademark of the name.

 March 2014 arrest

 On March 28, 2014, before he was chosen as Texas A&M's starting quarterback, Hill was arrested on a public intoxication charge outside of a restaurant bar in College Station, Texas.
-Police said Hill was unable to tell them where he was and when asked who the current president of the United States was, Hill reportedly answered “Bush” and told officers his name was “Kennedy”.
+Police said Hill was unable to tell them where he was and when asked who the current president of the United States was, Hill reportedly answered “Bush” (who had not been president since 2009, after whom the current president was Barack Obama) and told officers his name was “Kennedy”.
 Hill later posted bail and was released from jail.
 Texas A&M's athletic department suspended Hill indefinitely from athletic activities afterwards.
 Hill eventually regained the favor of his team and head coach Kevin Sumlin and was named the starting quarterback for the 2014 season.